Fun Zoo Theme Activities To Get Your Kids Ready for the Zoo

 Stroller, sunscreen, walking shoes, snacks, sippy cups, diaper bag… we’re moms.
 We’ve got this, right?
 Sometimes we do so much to get ready for a trip to the zoo that we forget that the kids need to get ready too.
 And not just having their favorite sippy cup along.
 A zoo is a very different and overwhelming environment for kids.
 They get to see animals that they have adored through books, hear new sounds, be surrounded by hundreds of strangers….
 Not to mention dark rooms, real waterfalls and bugs that might land on them.
-These zoo themed activities will help get your kids ready for the zoo and give you lots of opportunities to talk about what they might encounter in a visit to the zoo.
+These zoo theme activities will help get your kids ready for the zoo and give you lots of opportunities to talk about what they might encounter in a visit to the zoo.

-We recently took a trip to visit our sponsore the Henry Doorley Zoo and Aquarium in Omaha, Nebraska.
+We recently took a trip to visit the Henry Doorley Zoo and Aquarium in Omaha, Nebraska.
 It is rated as the #1 zoo in the United States by Trip Advisor, so we were expecting it to be pretty amazing.

 It definitely was.